 Today, D’Youville features an urban, growing campus community of 3,000 students and offers more than 50 majors in undergraduate, master’s, and doctoral studies including advanced certificates and accelerated learning programs.
 Featuring degrees in healthcare, business, and the liberal arts, D’Youville encourages students to balance their learning with activities that integrate community service with coursework.
 D’Youville’s proud graduates have the academic strengths necessary for careers that make a difference and the skills to be leaders for the world.
 To learn more about D’Youville, please visit

 When inquiring or applying for positions at D’Youville College, please also reference AcademicCareers.com

-Applicants with dual-career considerations can find university jobs such as professor jobs, dean jobs, chair / department head jobs, and other faculty jobs and employment opportunities at Delaware State University and at other institutions of higher education in the region on www.AcademicCareers.com
+Applicants with dual-career considerations can find university jobs such as professor jobs, dean jobs, chair / department head jobs, and other faculty jobs and professional and administrative staff employment opportunities at D’Youville College and at other institutions of higher education in the region on www.AcademicCareers.com

 To receive email alerts when new jobs at D’Youville College are posted, job seekers can sign up at new job openings at D’Youville College.